Expanders are counterexamples to the $\ell^p$ coarse Baum-Connes conjecture: The coarse Baum-Connes assembly map

 One can check that just like in the $p=2$ case, up to non-canonical isomorphism, $B^p(X)$ does not depend on the choice of dense subspace $Z$, while up to canonical isomorphism, its $K$-theory does not depend on the choice of $Z$.
+These follow from \cite[Corollary 2.9]{ZhangZhou} (and the results preceding it).
 Moreover, $B^p(X)$ is a coarse invariant, as noted in \cite{ChungLiRigidity}.